zongyi-li/zongyi-li.github.io/_pages/about.md

 social: False
 ---

-I am a second-year PhD student advised by [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima) in the [CMS department](href="http://cms.caltech.edu) at Caltech.
+I am a third-year PhD student advised by [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima) in the [CMS department](href="http://cms.caltech.edu) at Caltech.
 I have a broad interest in machine learning, theoretical computer science, and applied math.
-Recently, I have been working on developing deep learning methods for partial differential equations.
+Recently, I have been working on developing deep learning methods [(neural operators)](/neural-operator) for partial differential equations.
 I am fortunate to be supported by the Kortschak Scholars Program.

 I was an undergrad at Washington University in St. Louis (2015-2019),